luissaavedra87/time-tracker/README.md

 # Ruby on Rails Capstone Project: Group our transactions

-> This a project from the Microverse course built for mobile screens.
+> This is a project was built for mobile screens as part of the Microverse curriculum.
 The objective is to keep track of the hours you spend on a specific task when working on a project.

 ## Features
 - User can Log in with proper authentication(email and password), and have a default user profile image that can be updated in the account settings.